 The shroud of gray cloud that enveloped the Pastor and Tony was dissipating.

 “I was delirious with pain,” recalled the Pastor, tears streaking down his face.
 “I remember Bert talking to me in the shell hole, but after that, nothing.”

-“Guilt and fear can become barriers to remembering, Desmond.”
+“Fear and shock can become barriers to remembering, Desmond.”